France-ioi/algorea-devdoc/backend/dev-process.md

 - [ ] the migration files follow the Database Migrations guidelines.
 - [ ] the migration files are tested for both the "Up" and "Down" parts.
 - [ ] make sure you didn't delete any index in case you modified a table.
+- [ ] did you change or create new queries?
+Provide an explanation about why the query need or don't need an index.
+Add an index if it's needed.

 See [Database Migrations]({{ site.baseurl }}/backend/migrations/).